Johan Eliasch: Environmental causes

 In 2006, he co-founded Cool Earth, a charity he co-chairs, which invests in indigenous communities, sponsoring local NGOs to help improve skills and education, with the ultimate goal of protecting rainforest and reducing global emissions.

-Under Prime Minister Gordon Brown, Eliasch served as the Prime Minister's special representative for deforestation and clean energy.
+Under Prime Minister Gordon Brown, Eliasch was the Prime Minister's special representative for deforestation and clean energy.
 In 2007 he was commissioned by HM Government to undertake an independent review on the role of international finance mechanisms to preserve the global forests in tackling climate change, The Eliasch Review, which was launched in October 2008, has served as a guideline for REDD (Reduced Emissions from Deforestation and Degradation) as part of the international climate change convention.

 In June 2008, the Brazilian Institute of Environment and Renewable Natural Resources began an investigation into a company acquired by Eliasch for alleged illegal deforestation prior to his ownership.
 The company responded that its logging "had been certified to have been done under the Forest Stewardship Council (FSC) guidelines since 2000."
 The investigation ended in 2013 with the conclusion that there was no basis for legal or administrative action.

-Eliasch is currently a director of the Foundation for Renewable Energy and Environment, a non-profit, international organisation, an advisory board member for the All-Party Parliamentary Group for the Polar Regions, and Brasilinvest.
-He is an advisory board member of the Schwarzenegger Climate Initiative and previously served on the International Advisory Board of the Stockholm Resilience Centre.
+Eliasch is a director of the Foundation for Renewable Energy and Environment, a non-profit, international organisation, an advisory board member for the All-Party Parliamentary Group for the Polar Regions, and Brasilinvest.
+He is an advisory board member of the Schwarzenegger Climate Initiative and previously was on the International Advisory Board of the Stockholm Resilience Centre.

 He chaired the 2021–22 HM Treasury net zero review technology and innovation advisory group, RUSI's Food, Energy and Water security program, and was a member of the DEFRA Council for Sustainable Business.

 Political activity

 Starting in 1997, Eliasch served the Conservative Party in different roles, including as Deputy Treasurer and Advisor to the Leader, Shadow Foreign Secretary, and European Affairs.
 He was appointed as a non-political special representative of Labour Prime Minister Gordon Brown on deforestation and clean energy.

 Eliasch was a member of the Austrian president's delegation of State for Trade and Industry (1996–2006).
 He was chairman of the Young Conservatives Party in Djursholm, Sweden, from 1979 to 1982.

-Eliasch met Prince Andrew, Duke of York in the 1990s and organised a charity tennis match between John McEnroe and Björn Borg in aid of the NSPCC at Buckingham Palace.
+Eliasch met Andrew Mountbatten-Windsor in the 1990s and organised a charity tennis match between John McEnroe and Björn Borg in aid of the NSPCC at Buckingham Palace.
 He was a director along with the Duke of a company called Naples Gold.

 In 2006, Eliasch co-founded the Global Strategy Forum with the late Rt Hon Michael Ancram, the Marquess of Lothian, and became the foundation's first president.